web3sdkio-template/burn1155-mint721/blog.md

 }
 ```

-Here, just like the BAYC Clone, we are extending a base contract from the web3sdkio contracts package.
+Here, just like the BAYC Clone, we are extending a base contract from the thirdweb contracts package.
 This time, we are extending the `ERC1155Base` contract.
 We are also passing in the name, symbol, royalty recipient, and royalty bps to the constructor.

 #### MAYClone.sol